Southwest Airlines Hiring Spree: 300 Pilots Needed This Year

 Application Submission

-Aspiring pilots start the process by submitting an application.
-They need to have the required flight experience and meet Southwest’s minimum qualifications.
-This includes a certain number of flight hours in various categories like total time, multi-engine time, and instrument time.
+Aspiring pilots start by submitting an application with required flight experience meeting Southwest’s minimum qualifications.
+This includes specific flight hours across categories: total time, multi-engine time, and instrument time.
+Getting these numbers right before applying matters — applying before you meet minimums wastes everyone’s time.

 Qualifications and Prerequisites